From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Main results

-As a corollary we have that the $H^k_x(L^2_v)$-norm decays exponentially independently of $\eps$ but that the only control we have on the $H^k_{x,v}$ is
+As a corollary we have that the $H^s_x(L^2_v)$-norm decays exponentially independently of $\eps$ but that the only control we have on the $H^s_{x,v}$ is

 This seems to tell us that the $v$-derivatives can blow-up at a rate $1/\eps$.
-However, Guo, in \cite{Gu4}, showed that one can prove that there is no explosion if one controls independently the fluid part and the microscopic part of the solution.
+However, Guo \cite{Gu4} showed that one can prove that there is no explosion if one controls independently the fluid part and the microscopic part of the solution.
 This idea, combined with our original one, leads to the construction of a new norm which will only control the microscopic part of the solution whenever we face a derivative in the $v$ variable.
+We define the following positive quadratic form